KhyonieTitanborn/Opus/Instructions.md

 - Delays the next instruction until after the specified number of ticks have elapsed.
 - After this instruction, the `Synchronize` instruction may be required.

+`Label <string>`
+- Stores the current line as a written label.
+Labels are always available from the beginning of execution.

 `Synchronize`
 - Synchronizes the next instruction to happen on the next tick.
 If any instruction desynchronizes from a tick, most instructions after will fail.

 ## Variable instructions